 My very first client was a public company that believed, like us, it’s possible to more closely align the interests of the firm and the client.
 Ten years later, we still perform a substantial amount of work for that client and they’ve come to trust and respect the firm.

-Bob Goldberg is the chair of the Corporate and Business practice group and has an extensive background in counseling clients in a wide range of commercial, corporate and regulatory matters.
+Bob Goldberg is the chair of the Corporate and Business Department and has an extensive background in counseling clients in a wide range of commercial, corporate and regulatory matters.
 He joined Taylor English in 2005.
 Mr. Goldberg concentrates his practice in the areas of business organizations, transactions and general business operations support.
 He has significant experience in the technology and telecommunications industries.
 He also represents many clients in the hospitality industry, ranging from a publicly traded, global quick-serve restaurant franchisor to family- and privately owned restaurant groups.

 Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues and customer contracts.
 He counsels clients at various stages of their development to address issues, problems and strategy.